 The Group calculates the level of its free cash flow by reference to the cash generated from operations less capital expenditure, interest and tax.
-The Group had a negative free cash flow at year end which amounted to EUR101,183 (2018: EUR29,494).
-This was due to the fact that the Group is financing its investment in research and development through the cash generated from operations.
+The Group had a positive free cash flow at year end which amounted to EUR1,092,225 (2019 negative: EUR101,183).
+This was due to the increase in our recurrent revenues which has allowed the Group to finance its investment in research and development through the cash generated from operations.
 The Group has a high management level of working capital and a disciplined approach to capital expenditure.